GSTJ/react-native-magic-modal/apps/demo-video/README.md

 ## Rendering

-Rendering is manual and local.
-Nothing in CI runs it, and this package deliberately has no `build`, `lint` or `typecheck` script so that `pnpm build` and `pnpm typecheck` at the repo root keep the same task graph they had before it existed.
+Render locally before you open a PR that touches the composition.
+This package deliberately has no `build`, `lint` or `typecheck` script, so `pnpm build` and `pnpm typecheck` at the repo root keep the same task graph they had before it existed, and Remotion never enters Branch Checkup.

 ```bash
 pnpm --filter @magic-modal/demo-video dev        # Remotion Studio on :3000